Calw

-Calw (/de/; previously pronounced /de/ and sometimes spelled Kalb accordingly; Calb) is a town in the middle of Baden-Württemberg in the south of Germany, capital and largest town of the district Calw.
+Calw (/de/; previously pronounced /de/ and in old sources sometimes spelled Kalb accordingly; Calb) is a town in the middle of Baden-Württemberg in the south of Germany, capital and largest town of the district Calw.
 It is located in the Northern Black Forest and is approximately 18 km south of Pforzheim and 33 km west of Stuttgart.
 It has the status of a große Kreisstadt.

 Geography

 Location

 Calw is located in the valley of the Nagold in the Northern Black Forest at an altitude between 330 and 630 m above sea level.
 The historic centre lies west of the river.
 The newer parts of town have developed on the surrounding slopes.
 The following streams also exist within the town: the Tälesbach, Ziegelbach, Wurstbrunnenbach, Schießbach, Schlittenbach und Schweinbach.
 In the northern part of the town, on the western slope of the Nagold valley is the cave known as the Bruderhöhle.

 Neighbouring communities

 The following towns and communities (Gemeinden) border on the town of Calw (clockwise, from the north): Bad Liebenzell, Althengstett, Gechingen, Wildberg, Neubulach, Bad Teinach-Zavelstein, Neuweiler, Bad Wildbad and Oberreichenbach (all in the Calw district).